 - The dog food also has a hint of poultry in it in the form of dried eggs.
 The eggs are dried completely, and then their shells are removed, and powder is made of the remaining egg which contributes to the nutritional value of the dog food.

 - Fish oil further raises the number of nutrients in the recipe.
 It is an incredible source of EPA and DHA type of omega-3 fatty acid.
 These are the best kinds of fats any dog, or as a matter of fact, any living being can consume.

-- The last notable item in the recipe of born free dog food is flaxseed.
-It is again a rich source of omega-3 fatty acids and soluble fibre.
+- The last notable item in the recipe is flaxseed.
+It is again a rich source of omega-3 fatty acids and soluble fiber.

 If you consider all the benefits it has and the quality of ingredients that build this dog food, born free foods are way above average.
 That being said, protein in the product is merely 35% and carbohydrate content of around 40% which is nothing special and a usual score in the price range.

 However, as compared to most of the competitors, born free foods has an average fat to protein ratio of a little below 60% which is why I recommend everyone to try out the born free dog food.

 Born free is mostly a plant-based dry dog food which has a high amount of meat or fish content.
 This animal content is the primary source of protein and is supplemented by many plants based proteins and fibres.
 The dogs love the smell and taste of this food, and since it is grain free, there are no gluten related skin or ear infections.